7andahalf/RTOS_class/ASSIGNMENT-1/EchoEngine/readme.md

 # EchoEngine

 A single message queue is used for exchange of data.
 Every message is addressed to a particular task and the return address is also given.
+The program was tested by giving different testcases like a, A, $ which returned A, a, $ as expected.

 # Performance